tongjia-cui-colin/parent-education-income-moderation/README.md

 ## Limitations
 This analysis relies on observational, self-reported socioeconomic data and a composite academic performance measure.
 The absence of institutional, behavioral, and instructional variables limits explanatory capacity.
 Findings should be interpreted as exploratory rather than predictive.

+## Collaboration Note

+This project was completed as a team effort.
+Within the collaboration, I was responsible for the core analytical and programming components of the project.

+My contributions include:
+- Implementing the full Python analysis pipeline
+- Designing and coding the regression and moderation models
+- Proposing and implementing dummy coding and categorical variable transformations (e.g., construction of `Edu_Advanced` and `Income_Cat`)
+- Structuring the workflow to emphasize model validity, diagnostics, and interpretability

+Outlier handling and statistical significance testing were added subsequently by collaborators as extensions to the original pipeline.
+All remaining code reflects my direct technical contributions.

 ## Tools
 Python; pandas, numpy, statsmodels, scipy, matplotlib